 I noticed that most of the time (social) messages, the internet, and people are the biggest distraction for people.
 The small items on your desk are often just there to give you something to touch when studying (pen, a ball, and other small things).
 Even food on your desk doesn’t really matter.

-I think we can learn a lot from watching YouTube video makers who talk about setting up light for shooting video.
+I think we can learn a lot from watching YouTube video makers who talk about setting up lights for shooting videos.
 You and your book are the central objects in your study session.
 Put enough light on yourself and your book.

 The 3 Tools That Help You Study More Focused